 Photo courtesy of Unsplash

-Beyond your realtor’s professional network and website, your home will be listed on the MLS, the Multiple Listing Services, and major real estate sites like Realtor and Zillow.
+Beyond your realtor’s professional network and website, your home will be listed on the MLS, the Multiple Listing Services, and major real estates sites like Realtor and Zillow.
 A two to three-week lead time is ideal and will give your realtor ample time to market.
 Utilize social media channels — especially Facebook.
 When listing on your personal social media, make sure to use the same language as the professional sites to keep messaging clear and consistent.

 With a few easy and well-executed touches, your home will be picture-perfect and ready for a successful open house!